openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Successful setup.

-2. Install the package via the SEPAL Terminal
+2. Install the package via the SEPAL Terminal.

    1. Go to your SEPAL **Terminal**.
    2. Type *1* to access the terminal of Session #1.
 You can think of a session as an instance of a virtual machine that is connected to your SEPAL account.